msleibi/Occupation-catalogPostgresql/README.md

 # Occupations catalog using PostgreSQL

 Occupations catalog provides a list of Occupations and every Occupation has its items as well as provide a user registration and authentication system.
-Registered users will have the ability to post, edit and delete their own items.
+Registered users will have the ability to post, edit and delete their own items

 # Tech